irsol/udacity-data-foundations-nd/lesson_6_visualize_data_spreadsheets.md

 Quizz: Chart Types

-- What are the relative percentages of different fruits sold this month?
-Pie Chart
+- What are the relative percentages of different fruits sold this month? ==> Pie Chart

-- How do the number of apples, oranges and pears sold this month compare to each other?
-Bar Chart
+- How do the number of apples, oranges and pears sold this month compare to each other? ==> Bar Chart

-- How has the price for AAPL stock changed over time?
-Line Chart
+- How has the price for AAPL stock changed over time? ==> Line Chart

-- Is there a relationship I can see between weight and age in a population?
-Scatter
+- Is there a relationship I can see between weight and age in a population? ==> Scatter

-- What is the frequency of salaries by millions across all major league baseball players?
-Histigram
+- What is the frequency of salaries by millions across all major league baseball players? ==> Histigram

-- What is the distribution of my numerical dataset from minimum to maximum, including the 1st, 2nd, and 3rd quartiles?
-Box Plot
+- What is the distribution of my numerical dataset from minimum to maximum, including the 1st, 2nd, and 3rd quartiles? ==> Box Plot

+#### Histogram

+Histogram a column chart thet measures the frequency of data in a data set and specifically groups numerical values into bins.

+Use Analysis ToolPak Add-in on Mac.

+**Histograms** and **Bar (or Column) charts** are easily confused. **Histograms** plot distributions of **quantitative (numerical) data**.
+Numerical ranges of the data are grouped into bins and charted. **Bar* or **column* charts plot counts of **categorical data**.